jmazzitelli/kiali.io/content/en/docs/Configuration/namespace-management.md

 ## Istio Discovery Selectors

 In Istio's [MeshConfig](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig), a list of discovery selectors can be configured.
 These Istio discovery selectors define the namespaces that Istio will consider "in the mesh" (see [this blog post](https://istio.io/v1.13/blog/2021/discovery-selectors/) for details).
-These Istio discovery selectors are utilized only by Istio; they will be ignored by Kiali.
+These Istio discovery selectors are utilized by Kiali only if no discovery selectors are defined within Kiali's own `deployment.discovery_selectors` setting.
+In other words, the Istio discovery selectors are used as fallback defaults only if Kiali does not have its own discovery selectors defined.

+Note that if Istio discovery selectors are changed while Kiali is running, you are not guaranteed Kiali will be able to access the namespaces that match those new Istio discovery selectors.
+You must tell the Kiali Operator to reconcile the Kiali CR to pick up the changes to the Istio discovery selectors.
+See the next section for details on how you can tell the Kiali Operator to reconcile the Kiali CR.

 ## Operator Namespace Watching